Why Mastercard Incorporated (MA) Stock Could See Much Higher Prices Ahead

 Mastercard Incorporated (MA) Insider Activity

-Mastercard Incorporated disclosed in a document filed with the SEC on Jan 09 that Bhalla Ajay (President Cyber & Intelligence) sold a total of 14,200 shares of the company’s common stock.
-The trade occurred on Jan 09 and was made at $371.33 per share for $5.27 million.
-Following the transaction, the insider now directly holds 3405.0 shares of the MA stock.
+Mastercard Incorporated disclosed in a document filed with the SEC on Jan 27 that McLaughlin Edward Grunde (President & CTO, MA Tech) sold a total of 20,000 shares of the company’s common stock.
+The trade occurred on Jan 27 and was made at $375.99 per share for $7.52 million.
+Following the transaction, the insider now directly holds 21579.0 shares of the MA stock.

 Mastercard Incorporated (MA): Who are the competitors?